-i.
-Northampton Railway Station - any proposals should conform to Policy A1 this Local Plan
+- i.
+Northampton Railway Station any proposals should conform to Policy A1 this Local Plan - ii.

-- ii.
 Four Waterside any proposals should conform to Policy A6 of this plan - iii.
-St Peter's Way -any proposals should conform to Policy A6 of this plan - iv.
-Ransome Road to the south of the University of Northampton Waterside campus.
+St Peter's Way -any proposals should conform to Policy A6 of this plan iv.
+Ransome Road - to the south of the University of Northampton Waterside campus.
 Any proposals should conform to Policy A5 of this Local Plan.

-Policy N2 (Northampton Central Area)
+Policy N1 (the regeneration of Northampton) Policy N2 (Northampton Central Area)